-My blog posts this month are about listening to God.
+My blog posts this week is about listening to God.

 He speaks to servants who listen.